 Canoeing can be a hobby, passion, sport, even a job, for all.
 The sport is so varied that there is literally something for everyone.
 Paddling allows family and friends to experience exercise and challenge that is therapeutic for both mind and body.
 More importantly, canoeing is pleasurable and fun!
 Together, able bodied and disabled can share all aspects of the sport.
 Remember, everyone floats the same in a buoyancy aid!

-+ Paddleability sprint races are held at National Regattas in Nottingham, May to September - boats, equipment and coching can be provided.
-Paddleability Sprint races are now also included in European Sprint Championships.
+- Paddle-Ability sprint races are held at National Regattas in Nottingham, May to September - boats, equipment and coaching can be provided.
+Paddle-Ability Sprint races are now also included in European Sprint Championships.

 - Paddle-Ability Training Courses, the aim of the course is to give awareness of disability issues and demonstrate that disabled people can access all aspects of canoe sport.

 - A policy and process to enable disabled canoeists to achieve personal performance awards and enter the coaching scheme.
 The BCU has a range of personal performance tests which are open to disabled canoeists.
 Where a disability prevents a candidate from completing a particular part of the test, the award will still be given, where it is clear that the candidate has had relevant coaching and can show that they understand the technique and the purpose.

 To find out more about activities on offer visit your home nation website:

 To find out more about Paracanoe and GB Canoeing click here.